bashu/django-fancybox/README.md

 ## License

-`django-fancybox` is written by [Basil Shubin](https://github.com/bashu) and released under the BSD license.
+`django-fancybox` is released under the BSD license.